frakkii/frakkii/README.md

-- 👋 Hi, I’m @frakkii
+- 👋 Hi, I’m Francesca!
-- 👀 I’m interested in programming, making music, drawing, reading and working out
+- 👀 I’m interested in designing circuits and understanding how computers work from the core
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C++ and looking forward to merge my coding skills with my circuit projects!
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I would love to visit Japan one day!
+- ⚡ Fun fact: Breadboards are my sketchbook and wires are my chaos.

 <!---
 frakkii/frakkii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.